shayaansultan/AI_Hackfest/README.md

 ## Acknowledgements

 We would like to thank Major League Hackers (MLH) for organizing the AI Hackfest 2023 and providing the opportunity to develop this project.
+I would also like to thank @YuvBindal for his contributions to this project.

 Special thanks to the creators and maintainers of the following libraries used in this project: